Gemini API in Ruby: Interactions Client Notes

 end

-The model provider should not dictate your Rails architecture.
+The provider should not dictate the rest of the Rails app.
 Treat the interaction as an external workflow and wrap it in normal application primitives: jobs, records, logs, retries, and authorization.
 For queue setup and concurrency tuning that affects agent throughput, see the practical Solid Queue guide.

 Streaming Events to the UI